DonkeyRepublic/donkey_tomp/README.md

 #### Bluetooth lock

 For bluetooth lock the mechanism of locking/unlocking the bike consists of following steps:

+*Caveat*

+`assetAccessData` contains an ekey and a list of commands for that ekey.
+Those commands have to be used in order and once a command has been used you can't use an earlier command.
+SDK doesn't have a way of synchronizing which commands have already been used.
+Therefore in case you detect that user is using different installation of the app (user reinstalled the app or logged in using different phone) then you need to ask our service to refresh the ekey by calling [Refresh ekey endpoint](#refresh-ekey).

 Unlocking:
 * Using the SDK with the information from `assetAccessData` to unlock the bluetooth lock